Gmhax/aztec-packages/README.md

 </table>

-NOTE: This guide is for who passing ZKpassport, Register your wallet address para malist sa queue.
+NOTE: This guide is for who passing ZKpassport, Register your each wallet address para malist sa queue.
 (Do it manually or reach the team on discord)

 ### Method 1: Run via Docker
 ## Enable Firewall & Open Ports